memfault/interrupt/_drafts/trice.md

 ##  *Trice* features

+This last section of the article is digging deeper into the parts of *Trice* which I believe developers will care most about when it comes to instrumenting embedded software.

 ###  Open source

 Target code and PC tool are open source.
 The MIT license gives full usage freedom.
 Users are invited to support further *Trice* development.

 ###  Easy-to-use

-Making it [facile](https://github.com/rokath/trice/tree/master/docs/TriceUsageGuide.md) for a user to use *Trice* was the driving point just to have one **trice** tool and an additional source file with a project-specific simple to use `triceConfig.h` and to get away with the one macro `TRICE` for most situations. *Trice* understands itself as a silent helper in the background to give the developer more focus on its real task.
+Making it [facile](https://github.com/rokath/trice/tree/master/docs/TriceUserGuide.md) for a user to use *Trice* was the driving point just to have one **trice** tool and an additional source file with a project-specific simple to use `triceConfig.h` and to get away with the one macro `TRICE` for most situations. *Trice* understands itself as a silent helper in the background to give the developer more focus on its real task.
 If, for example, `trice log` is running and you re-flash the target, there is ***no need to restart*** the **trice** tool.
 When [til.json](https://github.com/rokath/trice/tree/master/til.json) was updated in a pre-build step, the **trice** tool automatically reloads the new data during logging.

 The **trice** tool comes with many command-line switches (`trice help -all`) for tailoring various needs, but mostly these are not needed.
 Usually, only type `trice l -p COMn` for logging with a 115200 bit/s baud rate.

-###  Small size - using *Trice* <u>frees</u> FLASH memory
+###  Small Size - using *Trice* <u>frees</u> FLASH memory

 Compared to a printf-library code which occupies [1](https://github.com/mludvig/mini-printf) to over [20](https://github.com/mpaland/printf#a-printf--sprintf-implementation-for-embedded-systems) KB FLASH memory, the *Trice* code is really [small](https://github.com/rokath/trice/tree/master/docs/TriceSpace.md) - less 1 KB will do already but provide full support.

-###  Execution speed
+###  Performance

 [Can it get faster](https://github.com/rokath/trice/tree/master/docs/TriceSpeed.md)?
 Only 3 runtime assembly instructions per *Trice* are needed in the minimal case!
 It will require more processor cycles to add timestamps and addresses, disable and enable interrupts, and increment cycle counters, but a *Trice* call is still incredibly fast.

 ###  Robustness with COBS Encoding

 When a *Trice* data stream is interrupted, the [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) encoding allows an immediate re-sync with the next COBS package delimiter byte and a default *Trice* cycle counter gives a high chance to detect lost *Trice* messages.

 Before COBS was ultimately chosen, [several encodings](https://github.com/rokath/trice/tree/master/docs/TriceObsoleteEncodings.md) were evaluated.
 A bonus of using COBS is the **trice** tool can include different decoders if necessary since COBS can handle multiple concurrent data streams.

-###  More comfort than printf-like functions but small differences
+###  Just Like `printf` but Better

 *Trice* is usable inside interrupts and additional [format specifier support](https://github.com/rokath/trice/tree/master/docs/TriceVsPrintfSimilaritiesAndDifferences.md#Extended-format-specifier-possibilities) gives options like binary or boolean outputs.
 Transmitting runtime generated strings could be a need, so a `TRICE_S` macro exists supporting the `%s` format specifier for strings up to 1000 bytes long.
 It is possible to log float/double numbers using `%f` and the like, but the numbers need to be wrapped with the function `aFloat(x)` or `aDouble(y)`.
 UTF-8 encoded strings are implicitly supported if you use UTF-8 for the source code.

 ![]({% img_url trice/UTF-8Example.PNG %})

-###  Labeled channels, color and log levels
+###  Labels, Colors, and Logging Levels

 You can label each *Trice* with a channel specifier to [colorize](https://github.com/rokath/trice/tree/master/docs/TriceColor.md) the output.
 This is free of any runtime costs because the channel strings are part of the log format strings, which are not compiled into the target.
 The **trice** tool will strip full lowercase channel descriptors from the format string after setting the appropriate color, making it possible to give each letter its color.